GDelCorso/NA_DAtabase/README.md

 In addition, each of the above distributions is associated with a correlation matrix, which makes it possible to generate a corresponding multivariate distribution according to Sklar's theorem.
 Thus, the latent variables can be generated to be dependent on each other.

+## Examples of use:

-## Disentanglement metrics:
+### Disentanglement metrics:

 This dataset was created as a unit test of disentanglement properties of unsupervised models under different probability distributions of the latent variables.
 NA_DA can be used to determine how well models recover the ground truth latent presented above, especially when their distributions are altered compared to the standard uniform ones proposed in most synthetic datasets.

-## Uncertainty Quantification and Reliability:
+### Uncertainty Quantification and Reliability:

 This database generator is suitable for uncertainty quantification and reliability analysis on synthetic images (i.e., to test models developed using Bayesian formalism).
 In particular, different levels of uncertainty (both Epistemic and Aleatoric) can be imposed on the dataset to assess the ability of the model to produce correct reliability estimates.

+A detailed description of type of uncertainties and probabilistic models can be found in:

+*“Shedding light on Uncertainties in Machine Learning: formal derivation and optimal model selection”*, Del Corso, S. Colantonio, G. Caudai, C. et. al.